 - Suspension and Termination of Platform Services.

 - Termination; Workspace Cancellation.
-Databricks may terminate your use of the Platform Services and any Platform Services Workspaces and any applicable Order Form or Schedule for material breach of the Agreement or any applicable Schedule, including without limitation your breach of any of the terms set forth in the Sections listed above in Section 4.5(a)(i), that in each case is either not cured within thirty days of notice of the breach or that by its nature is incapable of cure.
-If the Agreement or any applicable Order Form or Schedule is terminated for any reason or upon your written request, Databricks may cancel your Workspaces.
-Upon termination of the Agreement for any reason, you will delete all stored elements of the Platform Services from your Systems.
+Databricks may terminate your use of the Platform Services and any Workspaces and any applicable Order for material breach, including without limitation your breach of Section 4.10(a), that in each case is either not cured within thirty (30) days of notice of such breach or that by its nature is incapable of cure.
+If the Agreement or any applicable Order is terminated for any reason or upon your written request, Databricks may cancel your Workspaces.
+Upon termination of the Agreement for any reason you will delete all stored elements of the Platform Services from your Systems.

-- Monthly PAYG Services.
-Notwithstanding anything in the Agreement to the contrary, Databricks may suspend or terminate any Monthly PAYG Services Workspace, and delete any Customer Content relating to such Workspace that may be stored within the Platform Services or other Databricks’ Systems, upon thirty (30) day’s prior written notice (email sufficient) if Databricks reasonably determines the account is inactive as set forth in the Acceptable Use Policy.
+- Monthly Pay-As-You-Go (PAYG) Services.
+Notwithstanding anything in the Agreement to the contrary, Databricks may suspend or terminate any Platform Services provided on a month-to-month basis with payment based only on Customer’s usage of the Platform Services during the billing month and delete any Customer Content relating to such Workspace that may be stored within the Platform Services or other Databricks’ Systems, upon thirty (30) days’ prior written notice (email sufficient) if Databricks reasonably determines the account is inactive as set forth in the Acceptable Use Policy.

 - Warranties; Remedy.